flamego/flamego.dev/docs/starter-guide.md

 On line 11, we're still using the `flamego.Classic` to give us a classic Flame instance.

-On line 12, insetad of using an anonymous function, function `printRequestPath` is registered as the handler for all of the HTTP GET requests under root path ("/") using the notation `{*}`.
+On line 12, instead of using an anonymous function, function `printRequestPath` is registered as the handler for all of the HTTP GET requests under root path ("/") using the notation `{*}`.
 The routing match stops at the slash ("/") as you can tell from the last test request to "http://localhost:2830/bad-ass/who-am-i" that gives us 404.

 ::: tip
 Try using the notation `{**}`, then redo all test requests and see what changes.
 If you're interested in reading more, the [routing](routing.md) has the best resources you would want.